-Much like the original Cooler Master Cosmos, the C700P is a hefty beast with a similarly large price-tag.
+Much like the original Cooler Master Cosmos, the C700P is a hefty beast with a similarly large price tag.
 However, we'd argue that it's worth the expense.
-A beautiful handlebar design, curved glass panel, and sleek color-scheme are matched by features that'll support even the most high-end components (including E-ATX motherboards and oversized GPUs).
+A beautiful handlebar design, curved glass panel, and sleek color scheme are matched by features that'll support even the most high-end components (including E-ATX motherboards and oversized GPUs).

 A larger footprint means that you won't be pushed for space either, making it a delight to build into.
 What's more, the RGB lighting is subtle enough that it won't distract you while you game.
 Yes, this is a lot to spend on an enclosure.
-However, those who are willing to go all out on a build will get a case with everything they need to create a stunning PC.
+However, those willing to go all out on a build will get a case with everything they need to create a stunning PC.

 If your demands aren't quite so crazy, then you'll find it roomy to build in, and there are enough neat little touches and funky design choices to cover almost any build you have in mind.
-There's space for all-in-one liquid coolers in the top (up to 360mm) and front (up to 420mm), it comes with a universal fan hub, ships with three Phanteks Premium 120mm fans, and has cable-hiding flaps in the rear so that it looks good whichever side you look at.
+There's space for all-in-one liquid coolers in the top (up to 360mm) and front (up to 420mm); it comes with a universal fan hub, three Phanteks Premium 120mm fans, and has cable-hiding flaps in the rear so that it looks good whichever side you look at.
 You can slide a frankly ridiculous amount of storage into it as well.

-Like its bigger brother, the case comes equipped with NZXT's smart hub and also includes two fans and one RGB LED strip.
+Like its bigger brother, the case comes equipped with NZXT's smart hub and includes two fans and one RGB LED strip.
 With plentiful support for liquid cooling and full-sized components, the H200i is the perfect compromise between smaller ITX builds and larger mid-sized towers.

 If mini-ITX is your thing, see more recommendations in this guide to the best mini-ITX cases.